Table Of Contents

 • The duration you configure it

-You’ll also pay for responses and duration if you enable Provisioned Concurrency for your functions.
-How much you pay per request and duration may also depend on your location, although most regions get the same rates.
+If you enable Provisioned Concurrency for your functions, you’ll also pay for responses and duration.
+The amount you pay per request and duration may also depend on your location, although most regions get the same rates.

 However, if you are in Cape Town, South Africa, expect the most expensive rate at $0.27/1 million requests and $0.0000221/GB-second.